boobo94/boobo94.github.io/_drafts/webservice-folder-structure.md

 ## /locales

+Some time ago I faced a problem sending translated error messages from web service and invested some time looking for a simple, but good package which does a simple task: to use a JSON file as input for

 sometimes I need to have some translations for error messages or others .. depends by user's language preference

 about gotrans [https://github.com/bykovme/gotrans](https://github.com/bykovme/gotrans "https://github.com/bykovme/gotrans")